Fire Pits/Chimaneas Safety

 • Keep the device at least 15 feet from any combustibles.

-• Do not be place on wood decks, or in enclosed patio decks, or under overhangs.
+• Do not be placed on wood decks, in enclosed patio decks, or under overhangs.

 • Do not burn garbage, leaves, rubbish, or rotten wood that will smoke.
 Avoid soft woods like pine or cedar that “pop” or throw sparks.